agraef/faust-mcp/README.md

 [pd-faust]: https://agraef.github.io/pure-docs/pd-faust.html
 [pd-pure]: https://agraef.github.io/pure-docs/pd-pure.html

-To compile your Faust sources, you'll also need Grame's Faust compiler, which can be found at http://faust.grame.fr/.
+To compile your Faust sources, you'll also need gcc, the GNU C/C++ compiler (readily available on most systems), and Grame's Faust compiler, which can be found at http://faust.grame.fr/.
 Grame only distributes the compiler sources, but ready-made packages are available for Linux (Arch and Ubuntu), Mac (via MacPorts) and Windows, please check the following Wiki page for details:

 https://github.com/agraef/pure-lang/wiki/Faust#getting-faust